alexspirgel/schema/README.md

 ```
 **number_min**

 The input number must be greater than or equal to the set `number_min` number.
-The default value is `undefined`.
+Defaults to `undefined`.

 `'number_min': number`

 **number_max**

 The input number must be less than or equal to the set `number_max` number.
-The default value is `undefined`.
+Defaults to `undefined`.

 `'number_max': number`

 **number_multiple_of**

 The input number must be a multiple of the set `number_multiple_of` number.
-The default value is `undefined`.
+Defaults to `undefined`.

 `'number_multiple_of': number`

-Note: You cam limit the number to an integer by setting `number_multiple_of` to `1`.
+Note: You cam limit the number to integers by setting `number_multiple_of` to `1`.

 </details>
 <br>